mabur/linguist/readme.md

-This repository implements the same example program in multiple programming languages:
+This repository compares different programming languages and their style and feel:
 * C
 * C++
 * Go